JoshuaRamc/JoshuaRamc/README.md

 - **Other Technologies:** Spark, Docker, React, Vue, Selenium, LLMs

 ## 🚀 What I Do
-- Design and develop data-intensive applications
+- Design and develop data-intensive applications as a Full Stack Software Engineer
 - Build AI-driven solutions and optimize machine learning pipelines
 - Work with cloud and distributed computing platforms